 Wrapped up in tissue was my diamond tennis bracelet!
 Being missing for over a year, I had seriously thought it was lost for good.
 Okay this Big Miss Steak wasn’t so bad, and I hope I learned my lesson.
 There was another time time I was stopped at airport security because a pocket knife was found buried inside an unknown ripped seam inside my little purse.Oops.I strive to be extremely careful with my work, especially with my writing skills.
 However typos do arise and I’ve been known to unfortunately miss my own (including having a date wrong on my resume for a couple years before I noticed it!)
 BTW, other’s typos glare at me.
 But big mistakes, like negligence when it comes to a patient’s health care, is something I can help with.

 I’ve recently worked on a medical malpractice case; and in this case the patient died, however my role/goal was to perform a vocational evaluation and assess his earning capacity had he not died in such a short period of time.
 For more information on my work in this case and how I followed basically the same methodology as other evaluations, please contact me.

 Yes everyone makes mistakes and everyone needs to be careful in our roles at work.
 I don’t know if anyone was fired or if there was any lawsuits over this airport incident, but it got me thinking about mistakes, including the many of my own.

 I’m not saying eating steak is a mistake, but I agree becoming a vegetarian is a big missed steak!
-Keep in mind I am a vegetarian and have not eaten steak in well over 6 years (although I can’t deny the great smell!)
+Keep in mind I am a vegetarian and have not eaten steak since 2011 (although I can’t deny the great smell!)
 To each their own, just be sure you cut your meat carefully, chew a lot, and eat slowly!